sebv/node-wd-sync/README.markdown

 object initialization can be delayed.

 A 'pre' method may also be specified.
-It is called before the Wd block starts, in the original context.
-(In Mocha for example, it can be used to configure timeouts.)
+It is called before the Wd block starts, in the original context (In Mocha for example, it can be used to configure timeouts).

 ```coffeescript
 # Assumes that the selenium server is running